anakin4747/yocto-tooling/README.md

 ## Getting Help

 Most of the tools shown in this class accept a `-h` or `--help` flag to show the usage.
-This is a great first step to get more help for how to use the tools mentioned in this class:
+This is a great first step to get more help for how to use the
+tools:

 ```sh
 bitbake-layers -h